 d) In the absence of Nominations being received by the aforementioned deadline nominations may be taken from the Floor at the AGM.

 e) Any presentations (motions) must be received by the Club Secretary in writing two weeks prior to the publication of The Chronicle to comply with rule 9(b).
 These must be proposed and seconded and the proposer must be prepared to speak to the AGM regarding the proposals.

 f) To receive and approve the report of the Committee and adopt the Club’s Accounts.

 h) To elect the officers and committee for the forthcoming year.
 (Existing Committee members shall be eligible for re-election.)

 i) To discuss items submitted in accordance with Club Rules and Regulations to make any presentations if appropriate.

 j) Only fully paid up members will be entitled to attend the Meeting and may vote.

 k) No business shall be transacted at the AGM unless notice thereof appears on the Agenda, with the exception of routine matters or those which in the opinion of the Chairman of the meeting are urgent.

-l) A Quorum shall be 15% of the current membership of which 2/3rd of those attending must vote in favour of a presentation (motion) for it to be passed.
+l) A Quorum shall be 50 members of the membership of which 2/3rd of those attending must vote in favour of a presentation (motion) for it to be passed.
 In the absence of a quorum motions will not be heard at that AGM.

 m) Election of Committee Members will be by majority of members attending the AGM.